Matthew-D-Johnston/js225/js229_study_guide.md

 ##### Function Prototypes and Object Prototypes

 * In JavaScript, every **function** has a special `prototype` property.
-It is assigned, by default, an object that instances created by the constructor function can delegate to.
+It is assigned, by default, to an object that instances created by the constructor function can delegate to.
 Note that this `prototype` property is only used when we use the function as a constructor, in which case all objects that it constructs will have this object set as their prototype.
 This is a mouthful, but it's easier to show this in code:

   ```javascript
   let Foo = function() {};